Evaluating Large Language Models in Scientific Discovery: Detailed discussion on research project experiments

 \subsection{Protein sequence optimization}

 Each experiment began with an initial population of $200$ sequences, seeded with one experimentally defined wild-type sequence and $199$ additional variants generated by single-site random mutations of the wild type sequence.
+For GB1 and TrpB, this pool contains all measured 4-site variants, so initialization is not limited to single mutants.
 The mutation and crossover for LLMs were implemented by prompting the LLMs with two sampled parent sequences based on their fitness values and querying it to propose a new sequence either through mutation of one sequence or crossover of both sequences.
+If a proposed sequence was not present in the benchmark’s provided pool of scored variants (e.g., for GB1 and TrpB), it was treated as invalid and discarded, and the model was prompted again until a valid sequence with a defined fitness value was obtained.
 When we turned fitness values into probabilities to sample parents, we first normalized the fitness values to ensure non-negativity and then divided by the sum to obtain probabilities.
 We also applied a small shift to ensure the pool was not dominated by one candidate.
-After generating $100$ new offspring in each generation, the new pool including the offspring and the parents were re-ranked by the fitness values and the top-$200$ candidates were kept in the population as the pool for next iteration.
+After generating $100$ new and valid offspring in each generation, the new pool including the offspring and the parents were re-ranked by the fitness values and the top-$200$ candidates were kept in the population as the pool for next iteration.
 This process was repeated for $8$ iterations.
 We reported the fitness values of the top 1 candidates, normalized with their $(\min,\max)$ score range specific to each dataset.
 For GB1\cite{wu2016adaptation} and TrpB\cite{johnston2024combinatorially}, the range was computed directly from the experimentally measured fitness values in their respective benchmark datasets.
 For the ML-based oracles (GFP\cite{sarkisyan2016local} and AAV\cite{bryant2021deep}), the $(\min,\max)$ values were taken from the corresponding oracle’s training data to maintain consistency with its predictive scale\cite{kirjner2023improving}.
 For the synthetic Potts-model landscape (Syn-3bfo), the range was fixed to the most frequent region $(\min,\max)=(-3,\,3)$.
 We validated and compared the performance of LLMs against a simple evolutionary algorithm with identical initial populations and hyperparameters.
 The mutation operator in the baseline was a single-site mutation with a fixed probability of $0.3$.
 Once triggered, a mutation site was chosen at random and flipped to another random amino acid.
 The crossover operator in the baseline was implemented by selecting two parents based on their fitness values and a crossover site at random, then swapping the prefix and suffix of the two sequences.

 \Cref{fig:POresult} summarizes Top-1 performance for LLM-guided search, where each bar reflects the best score achieved per model and then averaged across the five tasks. \texttt{deepseek-R1} attains the highest average Top-1 score of $0.8713$, improving about $16.0\%$ over the baseline. \texttt{gpt-5-chat} and \texttt{gpt-5} follow closely at $0.8582$ and $0.8561$, indicating leading positions in the protein sequence optimization problem.